Graduate Courses, Fall 2018

 Secularism and Its Discontents

 We will be discussing how the philosophy and the literature of the Enlightenment addressed these concerns.
-We will read philosophers whose work was seen to undermine the foundations of morality, as well as poets and novelists who either confirmed or rejected their views; we will consider attempts to found politics or ethics on naturalistic principles, as well as the critiques that followed from them; and we will ask how the shift into Romanticism and the onset of Darwinism shaped the legacy of eighteenth-century secularism.
-These readings will include the shocking literature produced by the Earl of Rochester and the Marquis de Sade; denunciations of marriage and slavery by Mary Astell and Ottobah Cugoano; novels by Henry Fielding and Mary Shelley; and the strange materialist philosophy of Denis Diderot.
-At the center of our discussion will be Montesquieu’s The Spirit of the Laws, a work which captures like no other the perceived association between secularism and cultural relativism.
+We will read philosophers whose work was seen to undermine the foundations of morality, as well as poets and novelists who either confirmed or rejected their views; in the process, we will consider attempts to found politics or ethics on naturalistic principles, as well as the critiques that followed from them.
+These readings will include the shocking literature produced by the Earl of Rochester and the Marquis de Sade; novels by Sarah Fielding, Mary Shelley, and Denis Diderot; and philosophical texts by Thomas Hobbes, Francis Hutcheson, and Ottobah Cugoano.
+At the center of our discussion will be Montesquieu’s The Spirit of the Laws, a founding work in Western sociology, which captures like no other the perceived association between secularism and cultural relativism.

 Victorian Genders: Masculinities